Abhijeet-2003/Flexi-PDF/README.md

 ```
 * Start the server using the command ```nodemon app``` and the client using ```npm start```.

-Now you have your own PDF compressor/convertor 🚀.
+Now, you have your own PDF compressor/convertor 🚀.

 Deployment Link of this project - [https://flexi-pdf.vercel.app/](https://flexi-pdf.vercel.app/)